Easy British Tea Loaf with Dried Fruit

 Instructions

-- Pour the tea over the fruit and orange zest, cover and allow to soak for at least 4 hours to overnight.
+- Pour the hot tea over the dried fruit and orange zest in a bowl.
+Cover and allow to soak for at least 4 hours, or ideally overnight, until the fruit is plump.
+Then remove the tea bags.

-- Pour into the prepared pan and bake for 40 minutes until browned and a toothpick comes out clean when inserted into the center.
+- Pour the batter into the prepared loaf pan and bake for 40 to 45 minutes, until the top is golden brown and a toothpick inserted into the center comes out clean.

-- Allow to cool in the pan for 5 minutes, then turn out onto a cooling rack to cool completely.
+- Allow the tea loaf to cool in the pan for 5 minutes, then turn it out onto a wire rack to cool completely before slicing.

 Going to make tomorrow for Monday craft day with the girls.
 I will put a powdered sugar orange juice glaze over it to sweeten it up since we’re not having hot tea.
 Well, I might……just because.